atlas-bi/website/src/docs/bi_library/development/testing.md

 {% admonition
    "note",
    "Note",
    "The ``url_test.py`` will attempt to access several hundred URL.
-It is advisable to update this list to match the top hits on your instance.
+You can update this list to match the top hits on your instance.
 Run a sql query on your instance to build the list.

    ```sql
       select top 500